1 Offer and acceptance

 Even after turning 18, a person cannot confirm a prior contract and then become bound by it.
 Any money paid by a young person under such circumstances may be recovered.

 Bankrupt people are not deprived of their general capacity to enter contracts.
-However, there are provisions of the When a debtor who cannot pay their debts has their money and property taken over and managed by a trustee who uses it to pay back creditors.
-The debtor is then called a bankrupt.
-Act 1966 (Cth) (‘Bankruptcy Act’) that relate to dealings and contracts by bankrupts.
-For example, applying for or buying goods and services on credit for an amount of $3000 or more without disclosing your bankruptcy is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). and you would be liable for a penalty under the Bankruptcy Act (s 269).
-(See ‘The effect of bankruptcy on debts’ in Chapter 5.3: Understanding bankruptcy.)
+However, there are provisions of the Bankruptcy Act 1966 (Cth) (‘Bankruptcy Act’) that relate to dealings and contracts by bankrupts.
+For example, applying for or buying goods and services on credit for an amount of $3000 or more without disclosing your bankruptcy is an offence and you would be liable for a penalty under the Bankruptcy Act (s 269).
+(See ‘The effect of bankruptcy on debts’.)

 A corporation is an artificial body created by law.
 A corporation has a legal existence, or ‘personality’, that is separate from the individual people who constitute it.

 However, a company has the legal capacity of a natural person and therefore has the capacity to enter into contractual relations (see s 124 Corporations Act 2001 (Cth)).
-This is so even if there is an express An order made by the Supreme Court of Victoria or the High Court of Australia prohibiting a body from acting outside its authority.
-See also jurisdiction; prerogative writ; ultra vires. contained in the company’s constitution that governs its operations.
-Such transactions are not deemed Having no legal effect.
-A void agreement has something wrong with it, so it cannot be a legally binding contract.
-For example, a verbal agreement to buy land would be void, because the law says those contracts have to be in writing. simply because the exercise of such powers is in breach of the restrictions placed in the company’s constitution (s 125(1)).
+This is so even if there is an express prohibition contained in the company’s constitution that governs its operations.
+Such transactions are not deemed void simply because the exercise of such powers is in breach of the restrictions placed in the company’s constitution (s 125(1)).

 A company has the capacity to enter into contractual relations, but such relations are only binding on the company if those acting on behalf of the company do so with the company’s express or implied authority (s 126(1)).
 The courts have been quite liberal in their interpretation of implied authority.
 It has been found that in cases where directors with express authority have acquiesced and allowed a director with no authority to frequently enter contractual relations on behalf of the company, that such directors have implied authority and therefore can contractually bind the company.